 - Slice your spaghetti squash in half lengthwise and scoop out the seeds.

 - For easy cutting, feel free to stick your squash in the microwave to soften it up just a tad.
 Pierce it a few times with a knife (to help vent so it doesn’t burst) and cook for for 3-5 minutes.
 The knife slides through way easier this way!
 Smaller squash will need about 3 minutes while larger ones will be good to go at 4-5 min.

 - Next grab a lipped baking sheet or a rimmed baking dish.

-- Place inside a baking dish or atop rimmed baking sheet and roast face-down for about 40 minutes, or until tender and easily pierced with a fork.
+- Rub the cut side of the squash with a teeny bit of olive oil and place on your baking dish/sheet cut side down.
+Roast for about 40 minutes, or until tender and easily pierced with a fork.
 Cooking time will vary a bit depending on the size of your squash, and larger squash will need to roast a bit longer to tenderize.
 Once ready, the once rock-hard exterior of the squash will be visibly softened with a tender interior.

 - The squash can be roasted and stored in the fridge for a few days if you’d like to meal prep and plan ahead for a speedier dinner.

 - While the squash roasts, start on the sauce.